CaiLunWi/handwritten-digit-recognition/README.md

 Bellow, you can see short description of the files in this repository

-.h5 - our pre-trained model
+.h5 - our saved model

+in cnn_handwritting_load_model - source code for the model.
+You can tweak some hyperparameters, to experement with the model

-in cnn_handwritting_load_model - this where we can load pre-trained model and test it on test data
+cnn_handwritting = here you can load the model and test it

-cnn_handwritting = here i am building the model
+gui - interface for the digit recognition